 In the past, the quality of an image and relevance of the page it appeared on didn’t always correspond with its ranking on Google Images.
 Going forward, the SEO fundamentals of alt tag, page titles, and captions around the image will become increasingly important sensors for image rank.
 Google’s image search algorithm will also be more likely to prioritise images from pages where the picture is central and higher up on the page, rather than towards the bottom or in the footer.
 Placement matters!

 A new AI-powered feature will be directly integrated into Google Images, allowing users to search for specific items within photos.
-This new feature changes the game when it comes to relevant search context and how we categorize and find images on the web.
+This new feature changes the game when it comes to relevant search context and how we categorise and find images on the web.

 What does it all mean for content and SEO?